Young Pianist Competition

 - $500 Mozart Concerto Thursday: LiYuan Byrne, 16, Verona, NJ

 - $500 Mozart Concerto Friday: Carey Byron, 14, Roswell, GA

 - $500 Judge's Discretionary Prize: Maxine Park, 14, Hanover, NH

 The Grand Prize Winner of the MostArts Festival Young Pianist Competition is invited back to Alfred University for a solo recital during the MostArts Festival the following season.

 The Grand Prize Winner is also eligible to become a "Young Steinway Artist."

 (L-R: Carey Bryron, LiYuan Byrne, Maxine Park, Ethan Yuen, Hyeonuk Park)

-Entries for the 2020 Young Pianist Competition will open fall 2019.
+Registration for the 2020 Young Pianist Competition is closed.